rsyslog/rsyslog/source/configuration/basic_structure.rst

 An action is invoked via the **action(type="type" ...)** object.
 Type is mandatory and must contain the name of the plugin to be called (e.g.
 "omfile" or "ommongodb").
-Other paramters may be present.
+Other parameters may be present.
 Their type and use depends on the output plugin in question.

 Rulesets and Rules